bcvendingmachines/bcvendingmachines.github.io/README.md

 ### Spring Boot on port 8080

-For development, use `api-develop`. `api-develop` includes "Local configuration" in `api/src/main/resources/application.properties`.
-For production, it must be commented out.
-Because of this, a recommendation is to use `git pull --rebase` instead of `git pull`.
+For development, use `api-develop`. `api-develop` includes "Local configuration" in `api/src/main/resources/application.yaml` and a Captcha class.
+For production, it must be commented out, and it uses System.getenv("SECRET_KEY") instead of the class.

 IntelliJ IDEA was used to create and maintain this API.
 To run the server, check out the `api-develop` branch in a Java IDE and run it that way.
 Or, run `mvn spring-boot:run`.
 This requires some setup via [installing Maven](https://mkyong.com/maven/how-to-install-maven-in-windows/), cd'ing into the directory where pom.xml is located in, and running `mvn spring-boot:run`.
 [This may help](https://stackoverflow.com/a/56616547).